BossDaily/waves-fm/README.md

 ---

-Made with ❤️ using Next.js and Last.FM API
+Made with ❤️ using Next.js and the Last.FM API